Waelson/Serverless-Parameter-Store/README.md

 ## Description
-This iS project to show YOU how to can integrate a AWS Lambda long with AWS System Manager.
+This project show you how to integrate an AWS Lambda along with AWS System Manager.
 It is based on Serverless Framework using NodeJS template.

 ---